eficode-academy/istio-katas/03-ingress-traffic.md

 ![Sentences delay](images/kiali-sentences-fixed-delay.png)

-It may take a little bit before the graph updates but, eventually, you should see that the request duration is trending towards fve seconds.
+It may take a little bit before the graph updates but, eventually, you should see that the request duration is trending towards five seconds.

 </details>